imsethuraman/Marketing-Campaign-Performance-Analysis/README.md

 Campaign A generated ~$3,727 in new customer sales Campaign B generated only ~$2,117
-👉 Campaign A is clearly stronger for customer acquisition strategy
+👉 Campaign A is clearly stronger for the customer acquisition strategy

 2️⃣ Email is the Best Performing Channel